trento-project/docs/guides/manual-installation.md

 [Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the it's CPU load, memory and other important metrics.

-#### Option 1: Use existing installation
+#### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation

-If you already have a prometheus server running, you can reuse your existing installation.
-You will need to provide the URL to the prometheus server in the `PROMETHEUS_URL` environment variable when running the trento-web container.
+If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the trento-web container.

+> Note: Minimal required prometheus version is **2.28.0**

+> Note: Use [Trento's Prometheus configuration](#prometheus_trento_configuration) as reference to adjust prometheus configuration.

 #### Option 2: Install prometheus using the **unsupported** PackageHub repository